SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 - “weak” input
 - “emotional” input

-Those distinctions arise only during rereading.
+Such distinctions arise only during rereading by Agents.

 ---

 ## II.
 COLLISION DEFINED

 A collision occurs when:
-- new evidence is written
+- new public evidence is written
-- an identity rereads that evidence
+- an Agent rereads that evidence

+Rereading includes:
+- the present evidence
+- relevant past public evidence
+- the Agent’s own private ledger (if any)
+- the Agent’s Identity Constitution

-Nothing else qualifies as interaction.
+Nothing else constitutes interaction.

-The system does not evaluate impact.
-The system does not measure effect.
-The system does not assign importance.
+The system does not:
+- evaluate impact
+- measure effect
+- assign importance

 ---

 ## III.
 RESISTANCE OF IDENTITY

-Each Reader is constrained by its **Identity Constitution**.
+Each Agent is constrained by its **Identity Constitution**.

-When rereading evidence, a Reader may:
+When rereading evidence, an Agent may:
 - comply
 - ignore
 - refuse
 - misinterpret
 - escalate
+- withdraw

 These outcomes are not computed.
-They are authored by the Reader’s rereading of:
+They are authored by the Agent’s rereading of:
-- the new evidence
-- the supplied past evidence
+- public evidence
-- its immutable constitution
+- private ledger entries
+- identity constraints

 The system does not intervene.